AhemOne/LamboCoins/README.md

 - Lamborghinis are distributed first come, first serve.
 - Lamborghinis are tradable as soon as you buy them!
 - each successive lamborghini is cost `price * interest rate` more.
 Don't miss out!!
-- Ether sent to ICO contract will only allow purchase of 1 Lamborghini at a time.
 - Ensure you withdraw all your remaining funds.
 The ICO will end as last Lamborghini is sold, but a grace period will be allowed for users to withdraw their remaining funds before the ICO contract is shut down.
 - LamboCoin is an unowned ERC20 compliant contract, it will never selfdestruct and you can trade it as you wish!
 - Adopters get special rewards in our future games!